 How do I get tvOS 14 on my Apple TV?

-When the time comes, your Apple TV should prompt you that you have an update available to install, or it may automatically update overnight.
-If, however, you want to get to the fun stuff fast, you can manually update.
+Your Apple TV should prompt you that you have an update available to install, or it may automatically update overnight.
+If, however, you want to get to the fun stuff without waiting, you can manually update.

 - Open the Settings app on your Apple TV.